G4L1L3O/3CX/README.md

 # 3CX

 3CX Template Simple Monitoring

 Zabbix Templates

 About

-This repo contains scripts and templates for a zabbix 3.x zabbix server to do various checks on devics
+This repo contains scripts and templates for a zabbix 3.x zabbix server to do various checks on devices

 Usage